I-Bonds – The Best Investment Value Right Now

 Right now the fixed rate on inflation bonds is 0%, but the variable rate based on inflation is 3.56% semiannually, bringing the combined composite rate to 7.12% (0% + 7.12%).
 Here is a comparison of similar investment vehicles and the current, average rates of return.

-How do You Buy I Bonds?
+How do You Buy I-Bonds?

-The only way to buy I bonds is directly from the U.S. Department of the Treasury at TreasuryDirect.gov.
+The only way to buy these bonds is directly from the U.S. Department of the Treasury at TreasuryDirect.gov.
 You can purchase them individually or through an entity like a trust or LLC.
 You can also purchase them as gifts for adults 18 and older or children through a custodial account.

 Buy I Bonds here>